Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Discussion

-Our embedding principle in depth combined with the previous embedding principle in width explicitly characterizes the hierarchical structure of DNN loss landscape in both width and depth.
-This hierarchical structure highlights the non-overfitting potential even when a very large NN is used to fit limited training data generated by a much smaller (i.e., shallower and narrower) NN.
-The intuition is that, guided by the hierarchy of ``simple'' critical points/manifolds lifted/embedded from narrower and shallower NNs, a large NN may learn a ``simple'' interpolation from a small NN through training.
-This potential is further supported by our numerical experiments in Figs.~\ref{fig:3-hidden-nonlinear}, \ref{fig:different-BN-init}, \ref{fig:data-dependency2} and \ref{fig:MNIST-exp-redo} that the ``effective'' depth, i.e., number of nonlinear layers, often gradually increases during the training of deep NNs.
-It is tempting to conjecture that, with proper initialization, a large DNN could adaptively increase its ``effective'' depth and width based on the complexity of training data.
+Our embedding principle in depth, combined with the prior embedding principle in width, explicitly characterizes the hierarchical structure of DNN loss landscape in both width and depth dimensions.
+This hierarchical structure highlights the potential for non-overfitting, even when a significantly large NN is employed to fit limited training data generated by a comparatively smaller (i.e., shallower and narrower) NN.
+The intuition here is that a large NN, guided by the hierarchy of "simple" critical points/manifolds lifted/embedded from shallower and narrower NNs, may learn a "simple" interpolation from a small NN through training.
+This potential is further corroborated by our numerical experiments shown in Figs.~\ref{fig:3-hidden-nonlinear}, \ref{fig:3-hidden-nonlinear-iris}, \ref{fig:different-BN-init}, \ref{fig:data-dependency2} and \ref{fig:MNIST-exp-redo}, which indicate that the "effective" depth, i.e., the number of nonlinear layers, often gradually increases during the training of deep NNs.
+In light of these findings, it is tempting to conjecture that, with proper initialization, a large DNN could adaptively increase its "effective" depth and width based on the complexity of the training data.
 We will examine this conjecture in our future works.